 A staged process is a Waterfall model; a staged iterative process is not an Agile life cycle; it's a series of mini-Waterfalls.
 It is ancient, out of date, and does not function effectively.

 Only 11% of Waterfall projects are deemed successful by CHAOS Report 2015.
 In stark contrast, Agile methodologies boast four times the success rate.
 In their work "Life Cycle Concept Considered Harmful," published in 1982, Daniel D. McCracken and Michael A. Jackson wrote: "An increasing awareness that systems requirements cannot ever be stated fully in advance, not even in principle, because the user doesn't know them in advance-not even in principle.

 To assert otherwise is to ignore that the process of building software changes the user's perceptions of what is possible, increases their insights into the application's environment, and often changes that environment itself.
 We suggest an analogy with the Heisenberg Uncertainty Principle: any system development activity inevitably changes the environment, out of which the need for the system arose.
 Therefore, system development methodology must consider that the user, and their needs and environment, change during the process.

 Disadvantages of Traditional SDLC: Focusing on the Requirements Gathering Phase

 Today is 2022.
 Imagine the expense of software delivery failures over 40 years!
-Please don't go into details about the requirements before you start working on them.
+Please don't discuss the requirements before you start working on them.
 Don't have an "I need to think everything over" attitude during the concept phase.
 Instead, begin with an iterative approach, choose small but essential key requirements, and work your way up.
 It is the only method to save time and budget and ensure your customer satisfaction.